rutrivedi/eds-masterclass-rt/docs/json2html/json2html.md

 **Important:** Replace `<ORG>`, `<SITE>`, and `<BRANCH>` with your actual values.

+**Note:** you can use https://labs.aem.live/tools/admin-edit/index.html to GET the /content.json of your site, add the overlay to it, and save (POST) it back to the same endpoint.

 ### Step 4: Configure JSON2HTML Worker

 Use a POST request to configure the JSON2HTML worker with your endpoint and template mappings.